Defining what Maven does is very difficult.

 - If you want to understand all the files that are part of this project, you can go here.

-Step 2 : Understanding Project Object Model - pom.xml
+Step 2 : Understanding the pom.xml

 Naming a project